josh-collinsworth/joco-sveltekit/src/lib/content/posts/devaluing-frontend.md

 HTML itself is enough to fill a very thick book, if you want to do it right—and yet, it's often seen as the _simplest_ thing a frontend developer ought to know.

 Then there's CSS, and JavaScript itself, with all its myriad quirks.
-Then you'll of course need to know a framework (probably at least a couple), plus a slew of add-ons, plugins, and packages.
+Then you'll of course need to know a framework (probably at least a couple, including the legacy one the company still uses and will never get around to completely replacing), plus a slew of add-ons, plugins, and packages.
 Probably a system to manage them all, too.

 Then there's accessibility, which is a topic so complex and nuanced almost _nobody_ gets it fully right.
 But it's your job, if you're on the frontend—and not your whole job, either.
 Just part of it.
 Good luck!